1,000+ Opportunities

 Leavitt students will be more prepared for post-secondary education and contribute to local environmental initiatives.

-Based on current listing details, eligibility includes: Educators at publicly funded middle schools, high schools, and academies in Maine.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Educators at publicly funded middle schools, high schools, and academies in Maine.
+Confirm the full requirements in the official notice before applying.